-Herbal preparations containing St. John's wort (Hypericum perforatum) should be avoided when taking Advagraf due to the risk of interactions that lead to a decrease in both blood concentrations and the therapeutic effect of tacrolimus (see Interaction with Other Medicinal Products and Other Forms of Interaction).
+Herbal preparations containing St. John's Wort (Hypericum perforatum) should be avoided when taking Tacrolimus PR capsule due to the risk of interactions that lead to a decrease in both blood concentrations and the therapeutic effect of facrolimus (see Interaction with other medicinal products and other forms of interaction).
+The combined administration of ciclosporin and tacrolimus should be avoided and care